Stefan Reuter: International career

-In 1984, Reuter was part of the team that won the U-16 European Championship.
 He later won the 1990 World Cup, as well as the Euro 1996.
 At Euro 1996 he scored one of the penalties in the semi-final shootout against England, however like Andreas Möller he was suspended for the final.

 In 1992, Reuter became the first player in the European Championship history to be substituted as a substitute, when during the match between Germany and Scotland, he replaced Karl-Heinz Riedle but then only seven minutes later he had to leave the field due to an injury, and was replaced by Michael Schulz.